Bread and Fish

 Ferruzzano Superiore, Calabria

-The alley is narrow, shaded by the late sun.
-Stone houses lean close, silent and empty.
+The alley was narrow, shaded by the late sun.
+Stone houses leaned close, silent and empty.

-By one doorway, an old wood-fired oven rests, cracked and worn.
+By one doorway, an old wood-fired oven rested, cracked and worn.
 Every family once had one.
 Bread was life.
 You baked, and you shared.

-I think of my mother, a girl from a nearby coastal town.
+I thought of my mother, a girl from a nearby coastal town.
 She used to say, “We were poor, but we never went without bread.”

-Sometimes she traded with fishermen: a warm loaf for a plate of sardines, salt still glistening on the skin.
-Somehow, there was always fish.
+Sometimes she traded with fishermen: a warm loaf for a plate of sardines, salt still on the skin.
+There was always fish.

 Even now, as I write, I can smell her bread—warm, heavy, persistent.